2003 Roger Federer tennis season: Grass court season

 Two weeks after his crushing defeat in the first round of the French Open, Federer began the grass court season.
 He competed in the Gerry Weber Open in Halle, Germany.
 Federer quickly wiped away the bitter defeat in France by reaching the finals and defeating German Nicolas Kiefer 6–1, 6–3.
 This was Federer's first title on grass and it propelled him to odds of 5:1 to win Wimbledon at the British betting offices—behind only Americans Andre Agassi and Andy Roddick.

 Federer entered Wimbledon as the fourth seed and quickly raced through the first three rounds.
 In the fourth round he faced Feliciano López and was victorious in straight sets even though he had to take numerous injury timeouts for a serious lower back injury sustained in the match warm-up.
 In the quarterfinals Federer was fortunate that the match was delayed because of rain and was able to rest his injury for two whole days.
 When the quarterfinals finally began Federer defeated the eighth seed Sjeng Schalken of the Netherlands.
 His next match was a blockbuster semifinal where he faced American favorite Andy Roddick.
 Roddick had won the other grass court tuneup at the Queen's Club Championships and was an extremely dangerous opponent on grass.
 Federer defeated his young American rival 7–6(6), 6–3, 6–3 and became the first Swiss man to advance to the finals of a Grand Slam tournament.
 In the finals Federer faced Australian Philippoussis who had defeated him earlier in the year at Hamburg.
 Federer, however, proved that he possessed the quality of a champion and rose to the occasion.
-As Philippoussis's backhand sailed into the net on championship point Federer sank to his knees, raised his arms above his head, and looked to the sky.
+As Philippoussis' backhand sailed into the net on championship point Federer sank to his knees, raised his arms above his head, and looked to the sky.
 He had defeated the Australian 7–6(5), 6–2, 7–6(3) and finally achieved his elusive first Grand Slam title.